 Our testing crew evaluated the Bear Mattress for motion isolation, pressure relief, and other performance factors.
 To see their findings, check out the video below.

-Tuck’s testing team conducted an extensive evaluation of the Bear Mattress.
-Our review and rating process consists of three parts: in-house evaluation, external sleep testing, and data collection of verified owner experiences.
+Our testing team conducted an extensive evaluation of the Bear Mattress.
+This review and rating process consists of three parts: in-house evaluation, external sleep testing, and data collection of verified owner experiences.
 To learn more about our review process, read our methodology here.

 Our performance criteria and ratings for the bed are listed in the table below.

 As you can see, the Bear Mattress earned favorable ratings in most categories, and was a standout for motion isolation and noise.
 For a detailed look at each of these ratings, check out our full breakdown below.

 As part of our ratings process, we evaluated the Bear Mattress across different body types and preferred sleep positions.
 In addition to physical testing, we surveyed our sleep expert team and analyzed reviews from verified mattress owners and customers.
 Our findings are listed in the table below.

 |Sleep Position||Less than 130 LBS||130 LBS - 230 LBS||Greater than 230 LBS|

 Based on positive ratings from verified owners and our testing teams, the Bear Mattress has earned the following awards in our Mattress Guides.

 How Is the Bear Mattress Constructed?

 The Bear Mattress has a cover made from a blend of polyester and Celliant performance fabric.
 Celliant is designed to absorb body heat from sleepers, convert it into infrared energy, and transmit the energy back into the sleeper.
 This process is intended to improve blood circulation and promote physical recovery.